3/6/07

 We outline our compensation up front in our Exclusive Buyer Agency Agreement (Don't Sign Them Yet blog).
 If there is a bonus to the buyer agent, the buyer gets that in a form of a rebate on the HUD1.
 We can't be bribed to push you into a particular listing. (blog on 10% agent bribes)

-#7 20 Photos & Custom Domain Name Website Per Listing
+#7 30 Photos & Custom Domain Name Website Per Listing

-It boggles my mind when a $900,000 listing posts 3 photos taken with a camera phone (see Sucky Agents) and then wonders why it didn't sell for 200 days.
-And this is from a "Top 3" large company, not a "discounter."
+It boggles my mind when a $900,000 listing posts 3 photos taken with a camera phone (see Sucky Agents) and then wonders why it didn’t sell for 200 days.
+And this is from a “Top 3” large company, not a “discounter.”
 They even allow agents to check a default button to allow the MLS to dispatch a high school photographer to take a free exterior shot.
 I call this the free drive-by shooting option.
-If they checked this option, you have a sucky agent.

 #8 Professional Staging

-We won't list a house unless we can make it look better than a model home.
+We won’t list a house unless we can make it look better than a model home.
 Why?
 It works.
 It gets you more money and the house sells faster.
 (See Bidding War blog).
-Just yesterday we got 3 offers in 3 days for $20k over what another Realtors said would be the seller's top price (referrals available).
+Just yesterday we got 3 offers in 3 days for $20k over what other Realtors said would be the seller’s top price (referrals available).

 #9 You're High Tech, We're High Tech